Lady Bears finish Senior Day weekend in storybook fashion

-During Moore's tenure, the Lady Bears have received 15 CoSIDA Academic All-America honors and 42 times, players have received National Fastpitch Coaches Association All-Region honors.
-In addition, Baylor players have earned 60 all-conference selections during his tenure while numerous Lady Bears have earned academic all-conference honors.
+During Moore's tenure, the Lady Bears have received 15 CoSIDA Academic All-America honors and 48 times players have received National Fastpitch Coaches Association All-Region honors.
+In addition, Baylor players have earned 68 all-conference selections during his tenure while numerous Lady Bears have earned academic all-conference honors.

-Moore led the Bears to their third Women's College World Series appearance in 2014 in a record-shattering season.
-Baylor posted a 49-16 record, reached the WCWS semifinals for the second time, and tied for the second-best ranking in history at No. 4 to close the season.
+Moore led the Lady Bears to their third Women's College World Series appearance in 2014 in record-shattering fashion.
+Baylor posted a 49-16 record, reached the WCWS semifinals for the second time, and tied for the second-best ranking in program history at No. 4 to close the season.

-Whitney Canion became the first, first-team all-American in BU history under Moore's watch in 2014.
-She was a first-team selection by the NFCA to cap an illustrious six-year career.
-Moore helped guide Canion, who left with virtually every pitching record in the Bears' record book, to her second all-America honor overall as she paced BU to Oklahoma City with a 31-12 record.
+Whitney Canion became the first, first-team All-American in BU history under Moore's watch in 2014.
+She was a first-team selection by the NFCA to cap an illustrious six-year career, leaving with virtually every pitching record in the Bears' record book, to her second All-America honor overall as she paced BU to Oklahoma City with a 31-12 record.

 Moore guided Baylor to its best finish in program history, tying for third, after advancing to the semifinals of the 2011 Women's College World Series and a final ranking of fourth.
 En route to the WCWS, the Lady Bears captured their fourth Regional and second Super Regional titles, all occurring on the road.
 The 47-15 record, that included a program-best 14-game winning streak to start the year, marked his sixth 40-win season with BU.
 For the third time, Moore and his staff were named NFCA Division I Central Region Coaching Staff of the Year.